DjangoGirls/tutorial/intro_to_command_line/README.md

 You'll probably see something similiar on your machine.
 Once you open the command line you usually start at your user's home directory.

+> Note: 'pwd' stands for 'print working directory'.

 ---

 ### List files and directories

-What's in it?
+So what's in it?
 It'd be cool to find out.
 Let's see:

     $ ls
     Applications